 In At The Deep End by Kate Davies

 This novel will feed you all the good, bad and the ugly stuff about dating and relationships.
-It will make you laugh, feel things, cringe and blush.
-Perhaps the Bridget Jones of lesbian fiction, it will ultimately leave you feeling renewed.
+It will make you laugh, feel, cringe and blush for all the right reasons.
+Both energetic and deliciously explicit, this refreshing galavant through dating and sexual experiences will ultimately leave you feeling renewed.

 Chelsea Girls by Eileen Myles